-In a 2009 report, the National Council on Radiation Protection and Measurements stated that, on average, aircrews have the highest yearly dose of radiation out of all radiation-exposed workers in the US, above that of X-ray technicians and nuclear power workers and second only to astronauts.
+In a 2009 report, the National Council on Radiation Protection and Measurements stated that, on average, aircrews have the highest yearly dose of radiation.
+This is out of all radiation-exposed workers in the US.
+Even above that of X-ray technicians and nuclear power workers and second only to astronauts.

 The National Institute for Occupational Safety and Health (NIOSH) states that airline crew members “may be more likely to get skin cancer and female flight attendants may be more likely to get breast cancer than the general population” due to elevated levels of cosmic radiation.

 Another health effect of exposure to cosmic radiation during air travel is damage to reproductive health.
 A 2015 study by The National Institute for Occupational Safety and Health (NIOSH) looked at the heightened risk of miscarriage for flight attendants.
 While disruption to circadian rhythms was found to be a greater indicator of increased risk for miscarriage, an analysis of radiation exposure also found solar flare events to be particularly worrisome for pregnant women.

 This report states that “exposure to 0.1mGy or more may be associated with increased risk of miscarriage.”
 And that “during one of the solar particle events studied, radiation dose reached 0.45 mGy on a single flight.
 These data suggest that if a pregnant flight attendant works on a flight that travels through a solar particle event, she could be exposed to more radiation than is recommended during pregnancy.”